 If you are considering laser hair removal, one of the questions that you may ask is whether or not it’s safe for your skin tone.
 At Laser Affair, our professionals provide laser hair removal for all skin types.
 However, doing so requires the appropriate laser and an experienced provider.

-Let’s explore different skin tones and how laser hair removal can be used as an easy, safe, and convenient grooming method.
+Let’s explore different skin types and tones and how laser hair removal can be used as an easy, safe, and convenient grooming method.

 Laser Hair Removal and The Fitzpatrick Scale

 Laser hair removal technology has come a long way since its inception.
 Previously, the Fitzpatrick skin types I to IV were considered the ideal laser hair removal candidates.
 This skin type includes people with light to medium pigmented skin and medium to dark-colored hair.

 The Fitzpatrick Scale, which may also be called the Fitzpatrick Skin Typing Test or the Fitzpatrick Photo-Typing Scale, is a method of classifying the color of skin numerically.
 Created in 1975 by a Harvard dermatologist named Thomas B. Fitzpatrick, the purpose of this scale is to classify skin types’ responses to UV light.
 Be sure to note that skin type doesn’t change, as tanning from the sun changes the pigmentation, not the type.

 Skin Types on the Fitzpatrick Scale are as follows:

 - Type III: sometimes burns, slowly tans to light brown